 The board approved the first round of changes in February by limiting the number of dispensaries in unincorporated Sonoma County to nine.

-Zane and Brown will need one additional vote to repeal the 2006 guidelines for cultivation and possession.
+Zane and Brown will need three additional votes to repeal the 2006 guidelines for cultivation and possession.

 Advocates and patients said they will pack the supervisor chambers for Tuesday's meeting to argue against the new proposal.